#Diversity #Teamwork #Integrity #Committment "Inclusion "Wellness

 Mark will take you behind the scenes to look at Olympic commentary, athletes such as Hamish Carter, Ben Fouhy, Tom Ashley, Valerie Adams.
 Compelling stuff!

 He is an accomplished commentator having worked at three Olympic Games and two Commonwealth Games.
-He has a very strong following whenever he conducts his Radio Sport programme.
+He has a very strong following whenever he for New Zealand and overseas media.
 He is in demand as a keynote speaker and MC.

 Mark will take you behind the Microphone and share some of his more memorable moments on air, the pressures of calling an Olympic Games 100 meter final to disclosing the subtleties of talk-back radio while lifting the lid on one of the most cutthroat industries there is.